-A Nature Walk for Children and Families organised by Jill Hnat
+A Nature Safari for Children and Families organised by Jill Hnat

 Led by Chris Measures, Friends of Gillfield Wood

 It is wonderful to see young children enthusiastically engaging with nature.
 Encircling a Wild Angelica plant the party of twenty strong was carefully inspecting the red and black soldier beetles that were actively moving and feeding on the white flower heads.
 With sharp eyes, the children had also found a number of ladybirds crawling up the stems of the plant and with great care were allowing the tiny creatures to walk onto their open hands whilst they counted the spots on their wing casings.
 We all agreed, “seven-spot ladybirds”, just as one took to the wing and whizzed over our heads.

 Today was a Nature Safari so we had arranged to wander into a suitable area of tall grasses and wildflowers to capture the atmosphere.
 Meadow Sweet and Rosebay Willow-herb towered over the children to add to the excitement.
 No Bears or Tigers here, but plenty of mini-beasts in the form of bees, butterflies, hoverflies and other invertebrates to retain the children’s interest; and it was a lovely morning for such an adventure.
 On such a morning hoverflies were out in abundance so it was an ideal opportunity to point out their amazing manoeuvrability and to explain how they differ from bees and how these delightful creatures are such important pollinators.